trdroid/Ruby-on-Rails-Examples/README.md

 Views display information provided by the Controllers.
 Rails uses a templating language called *Embedded Ruby (ERB)* which allows to embed Ruby into any kind of file.
 These ERB templates are preprocessed on the server side and the output is displayed to the user.

+Rails follows a controller-centric approach and does not allow the creation of views directly.
+The views MUST be associated with the controllers.

 ### Testing Frameworks

 Test::Unit